Joseph Coolidge

-Joseph Coolidge (1798–1879), who married Thomas Jefferson's granddaughter Eleonora Wayles Randolph, was a partner of several trading companies, working most of his career overseas in the opium, silk, porcelain, and tea trades.
+Joseph Coolidge (1798–1879), who married Thomas Jefferson's granddaughter Ellen Wayles Randolph, was a partner of several trading companies, working most of his career overseas in the opium, silk, porcelain, and tea trades.
 He watched over his mother-in-law Martha Jefferson Randolph's interests and provided a home for her temporarily after Thomas Jefferson's death.

 Early life

 Born October 30, 1798, Joseph Coolidge was the son of Joseph and Elizabeth Bulfinch Coolidge.
 He is the third Joseph Coolidge representing the old Boston family.
 The family estate, now known as Coolidge House, was located at Bowdoin Square in the fashionable part of Boston.
-In 1817, Coolidge graduated from Harvard College (now Harvard University), along with classmates George Bancroft, Caleb Cushing, and Samuel A. Eliot.
+In 1817, Coolidge graduated from Harvard College, along with classmates George Bancroft, Caleb Cushing, and Samuel A. Eliot.
 After graduation, he began a Grand Tour of Europe.
 He received his master's degree through an International Baccalaureate program in 1820.
 He was a friend of Lord Byron, who mentioned Coolidge in his journal in 1821.
 Coolidge returned to America in 1824.

 Marriage and children

-In early 1824, a letter was sent to Thomas Jefferson from George Ticknor, introducing Cooldige to Governor Thomas Mann Randolph, Martha Jefferson Randolph and their family.
+In early 1824, a letter was sent to Thomas Jefferson from George Ticknor, introducing Coolidge to Governor Thomas Mann Randolph, Martha Jefferson Randolph and their family.
 Coolidge visited Monticello in the spring of that year for two weeks, during which he met Ellen Wayles Randolph.
-They were married on May 27, 1825 at Monticello.
+They were married on May 27, 1825, at Monticello.
 After their honeymoon, they lived with Coolidge's parents at Bowdoin Square.
 They had two daughters and four sons: